 - 1. Provide the policies and procedures for faculty appointment and advancement, including:

 - a. term of appointment;

 - b. responsibilities;

 - c. lines of communication;

 - d. privileges and benefits;

-- e. performance evaluation and remediation;
+- e. -performance evaluation and remediation;

-- f. terms of dismissal;
+- f. terms of dismissal:

 - g. due process; and

 - h. the policy on practice earnings (if relevant).

+- h.
+2. the policy on practice earnings (if relevant).